Media Appearances

 • Full DBT programs requiring group skills training or 24/7 phone coaching

-While I integrate DBT principles into my work, I do not offer a full DBT program.
-If that level of support is needed, I’ll help you connect with a program that provides it.
+I integrate DBT principles into my work, but I do not provide a full DBT program.

 Do you offer in-person sessions?